sid-bhargav/Whitewater-Fluid-Simulation/README.md

 ## Using My Blend File

 I wanted to try to create a fluid simulation in Blender that was more realistic.
-Unfortunately the simulation cache file turned out to be very large, so I've decided not to add that.
-My simulation settings have all been plugged in and you can downscale whatever you chose.
+I added the simulation cache files seperately because unfortunately they turned out to be very large.
+I wouldn't recommend using it unless you have the 60gb of space needed.
+My simulation settings have all been plugged in and you can downscale whatever you chose to save some space.
+Bringing down the resolution divisions should probably do the trick.

 If you want to save on bake time I recommend not baking foam because I actually chose not to use it in my final render.
-The spray also turned to be very large (about 20gb) so I would recommend bringing down the resolution divisions in the liquid particle bake if you'd like to save on space.

 ## Tricks I Used